Penny says goodbye to the Kidz Board

 At Whizz Kidz, we believe that the right wheelchair can change a young person’s life.
 But let’s not forget that young wheelchair users change the charity too.
 Few people have shaped Whizz Kidz as much as Penny.
 The chair of Kidz Board, the group of campaigning young wheelchair users at the heart of the organisation, is departing to study at the University of Strasbourg for a double maîtrise franco-anglaise.

-Although we know she’ll always stay in touch, it marks the end of an era that goes back some 15 years to when Penny’s mom first picked up a leaflet about Whizz Kidz for her five-year-old daughter.
+Although we know she’ll always stay in touch, it marks the end of an era that goes back some 15 years to when Penny’s mum first picked up a leaflet about Whizz Kidz for her five-year-old daughter.
 This was the start of her involvement with Whizz Kidz and the beginning of a timeline full of unforgettable moments that take in her first (very orange) wheelchair from us, learning how to use it, developing an early love of fashion that’s seen her go all the way to Vogue, public speaking to 400 people aged eight, more visits to the Houses of Parliament than many politicians manage, and of course, almost like it was destined, in 2019 to the chair of our Kidz Board.

 The Whizz Kidz colleague who works closest with Penny is Elle Walmsley, Kidz Board officer.
 We asked her what working with Penny meant to her.